dnlbowers/modern-buddhism/README.md

 * [Matt Bodden](https://github.com/MattBCoding) - 24/7 tester and support.
 * [Monica Hrda](https://github.com/monika-hrda) - Style adviser and tester.
 * [Anthony O'Brien](https://github.com/D0nni387) - Tester, advisor, motivator and my introduction to CSS flex and VSCode.
+* [Simen Daehlin](https://github.com/Eventyret) - For the longest and most comprehensive peer review that I received via slack.
+His feedback was truly amazing and although it confused me, it pushed me to become a better developer.
 * The code institute Slack community as a whole who tested and supported throughout.

 ### **General reference:**